Standards of Student Conduct

 The Hearing Panel shall recess to deliberate in closed session with all members.
 College District legal counsel, if appropriate, may be present to advise.
 The Hearing Panel shall reach its decision based solely on the record of the hearing and shall not consider matters outside of that record.
 The record consists of the original Report of Student Misconduct, the written response, if any, of the student and the oral and written evidence produced at the hearing.

-Within three (3) working days of the hearing, the Chairperson shall deliver to the Vice President for Student Affairs a written decision arrived at by majority vote of the Hearing Panel.
+Within five (5) working days of the hearing, the Chairperson shall deliver to the Assistant Superintendent/Vice President for Student Affairs a written decision arrived at by majority vote of the Hearing Panel.
 The faculty Chairperson will vote in case of a tie.
 The decision shall include specific factual findings regarding the accusation, and shall include specific conclusions regarding whether any specific section of the Standards of Student Conduct were violated.
 The decision shall also include a specific recommendation regarding any disciplinary action to be imposed, if any.

 The Hearing Panel’s decision may include any of the following recommendations: